Pggeeks/PyYoutubemanager/README.md

 Don't forget to give the project a star!
 Thanks again!
 **Like my Work Please Consider a Follow**
 ## Bug
-Please use chrome version 103 above or below.
-There is a bug when working with chrome version 103 and selenium. which cause issue in automation we have fully investigate the issue and there is no problem from our side.
+Please use chrome version 103 above or below. (all version supported except 103) There is a bug when working with chrome version 103 and selenium. which cause issue in automation we have fully investigate the issue and there is no problem from our side.
 Sorry for inconvenience